 I thank Annette Brown and Benjamin Wood (B&W from hereon) for their response to my previous post about the 3ie replication window.
 It not only clarified some of the thinking behind their approach, but arrived at an opportune moment – just as I was preparing a new post on part 2 of the replication (or reanalysis as they call it) of Miguel and Kremer’s 2004 Econometrica paper titled “Worms: Identifying Impacts on Education and Health in the Presence of Treatment Externalities,” by Davey et al. (2014b) and the response (Hicks, Kremer, and Miguel 2014b, HKM from hereon).
 While I appreciate B&W’s clarifications, I respectfully disagree on two key points, which also happen to illustrate why I think the reanalysis of the original data by Davey et al. (2014b) ends up being flawed.

-First, B&W state, by citing a slide by Nosek from the recent ASSA session on “Promoting New Norms for Transparency and Integrity in Economic Research” (slides not available online), that his example “…provides a rather sobering justification for internal replication but it also, we think, demonstrates that an exercise in determining which one of those analyses is “right” would not be productive.”
+First, B&W state, by citing a slide by Nosek from the two sessions" rel="nofollow">recent ASSA session on “Promoting New Norms for Transparency and Integrity in Economic Research” (slides not available online), that his example “…provides a rather sobering justification for internal replication but it also, we think, demonstrates that an exercise in determining which one of those analyses is “right” would not be productive.”
 Having not been able to review Nosek’s slides, I concede the possibility that there exist 29 equally valid combinations of causal inference methods and choices of data analysis that produce qualitatively different results in his data set.
 However, this does not imply that we should think of any alternative methods used to address a research question or any alterations to the handling of the data as being equally valid.
 As I discuss in detail in the next post, the key choices made by Davey et al. (2014b) in their reanalysis of the original deworming data, which lead them to their conclusion that “…the evidence that the intervention improved school attendance differed according to how we analysed the data” (page iv) and to which HKM vigorously object and respond, are highly suspect – for lack of a more generous adjective.

 This leads me directly to my second disagreement with the 3ie replication window process.
 B&W state: “One important clarification here is that our paper series is a working paper series, not a journal.”
 My question is: “Why not?”
 The papers that are being replicated are journal articles, and more often than not in journals into which the barriers of entry are very high.
 Usually, two to four peer reviewers, who are experts in the subject matter and the relevant econometric/causal inference methods, in addition to a journal editor (and sometimes another associate editor) have reviewed these articles carefully.
 Why should we have a different standard for their reanalysis?
 B&W mention 3ie’s review process, but I feel fairly confident in speculating that Davey et al. (2014) would not be accepted for publication in its current form in any top tier economics journal (general or field), and not because these journals are loathe to publish replications (which they are) but simply on merit.
 Now would the earlier reanalysis of Jensen and Oster’s “Cable TV and Women’s Status” by Iversen and Palmer-Jones.